alexoms/optimization/README.md

 Set maximum available memory for the JVM to 4000 Megabyte.
 Constrain in testing to not use more heap memory than defined via parameter: -Xmx4000m

+Typically, batch job runtimes are in Java 7.
+With Java 8+, metaspace auto-sizing replaces permgen.

 ````
 Starting generation of 49999500 accounts
 Completed generation of accounts in 18915 millis